 The thoroughness of the annotations makes this volume an essential tool for museum curators and conservators, librarians, connoisseurs, buyers and dealers; artists and crafts persons, collectors, designers, registrars and anyone with an interest in visual history.

 Nancy Odegaard is Conservator at the Arizona State Museum and Professor at the University of Arizona.
-She has over forty years of experience working with and describing material culture, including countless condition and conservation and treatment reports, exhibit labels, catalog cards, over 100 museum surveys.

-She has received three Kress Publication Awards from the AIC.
+Her books have received three Kress Publication Awards from the AIC.
 She has published over 200 chapters, journal articles, conference proceedings, newsletter pieces, posters, and electronic media.
 She is an elected fellow of the AIC and IIC, and has been an active member in AAM, ATALM, ICOM.

 Gerry Wagner Crouse has worked in illustration and graphic media for over 20 years.
 She has extensive experience and training with scientific line-drawing illustration as well as 3D animation graphics.